OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 1. Click on the admin tools in the upper right-hand corner.
 2. Click on the “Users” tab.
 3. Select a user.
-4. Click into “Transcript.”
+4. Click the “Transcript” tab.
 5. Click “Add Credit.”
-6. Fill in information and click “Save”
+6. Fill in information and click “Save.”

 .. image:: images/adminawardcred.png
 .. image:: images/adminawardcredinfo.png
    :scale: 50

-**Instructor or Admin:**
+**Instructor and/or Admin:**

 To assign a credit type to a course,

 1. Click into your course.
 2. Navigate to the “Course Info” page.
-3. Scroll to the “Credit” section.
+3. Scroll to the “Credits” section.
 4. Click “Edit.”
-5. Use the dropdown to select an existing credit type and unit, or add new.
+5. Use the dropdown to select an existing credit type and unit, or "Add Credit."
 6. Define the amount of credit.

 .. image:: images/coursecred.png